describo/crate-builder-component/README.md

     app needs to do the loading.
 -   `entityId`: Setting this property to an `@id` inside the crate will trigger the component to load that entity.

-### Unreactive Properties

-The properties are NOT reactive.
-If you change them in the outer application they will not update inside the component.

 -   `lookup`: Pass in an instance of a class the component can use to lookup entity templates, datapacks or entities.
 The signature of the class must be: